nefste/app_pcap_to_dsm5_public/app/README.md

 ![](utils/logo.svg)
 ---

-This directory contains the application that powers the Router-Centric Behavioral Signals Prototype documented in `../README.md`.
+This directory contains the application that powers the Router-Centric Behavioral Signals Prototype.

 **Important:** This application is a research prototype created for the Master thesis **Digital and Environmental Signals, Passive Sensing for Early Depression Detection** (University of St. Gallen, Stephan Nef).
 It must not be used for diagnosis, medical decision-making, or emergency escalation.